epfl-dcsl/fold/report/report.typ

   caption: [Module implementation of `Seccomp`], )<seccomp-src>

 Once the module is created, we can define the entry point of our new loader, and augment the basic System V chain with our module.
-It means inserting the module before the start module.
+It means inserting the new module before the start module.

 #code(
   "examples/seccomp-linker/src/main.rs",